-Manufacturers of commercial explosives employ nearly 10,000 people and contribute nearly \$4 billion to the U.S. economy annually.
+Manufacturers of commercial explosives employ nearly 10,000 people and contribute \$4 billion to the U.S. economy annually.
 In addition, downstream users, including drillers and blasters, employ tens of thousands of federally licensed commercial explosives users in all 50 states.
+An average of three million metric tons of commercial explosives, of which IME member companies produce over 95 percent, are consumed annually in the United States.
 These products are essential to energy production, highway and building construction, and the manufacture of almost all metal and mineral products.
 Simply put, explosives make it possible.